 Some prefer it classic, some prefer it garnished.
 But undoubtedly one of the most frequently asked questions is: What makes the Spanish Gin & Tonic so delectably pleasant?!

-Sure, the Dutch invented gin, and that the British added the tonic, but how did the Spanish perfect the art of the drink?
-Following the mid-century G&T, the nature of the beverage underwent a continental makeover.
-The spanish gin tonica was unprecedented; both in taste and style.
+Sure, the Dutch invented gin, and sure the British added the tonic, but how did the Spanish perfect the art of the Gin & Tonic?
+Following the mid-century boom of the G&T, the nature of the beverage underwent a continental makeover.
+The Spanish gin tonica was unprecedented; both in taste and style.

-What is your G&T trademark recipe?
+Q: What's your trademark G&T recipe?

 Silvia Dorninger: Over the past few years, the G&T has undergone a revolution of sorts; now it‘s extremely unique as it's all about infusions, different tastes of tonic, and a lot of garnish.
 I personally like herbal, citrusy and fresh-tasting gins.
 I like to taste the gin, so I refrain from overpowering the drink with tonic.
 If you have a gin that goes in a more “special” direction, it makes more sense to stick to a standard tonic.
 However with a London dry, I like to supplement the tonic with garnish.
 For me, garnish should be like the hug at the end, the added touch.
 I like rosemary and thyme, as well as a lemon or grapefruit twist.
 And I have nothing against a fresh peeled cucumber!